Skip to content

 - gpu=a10g # Specify GPU type

-- tenancy=spot # Specify tenancy type (spot or dedicated)
+- tenancy=spot # Specify tenancy type (spot or on_demand)

 steps: